 While this Shanghai neighborhood no longer has any official French ownership, the area is still ruled by a laid-back attitude and European architecture.

-Located in the northeastern portion of the modern day Xuhui District of Shanghai, the Shanghai French Concession was a region under French control from 1849 until its return to the hands of the Chinese government in 1946.
+Located in the northeastern portion of the modern day Xuhui District of Shanghai, the former Shanghai French Concession was a region under French control from 1849 until its return to the hands of the Chinese government in 1946.

 Although the Old French Concession is now one of the most vibrant shopping districts in Shanghai (including the massive Xujiahui complex), the wrought iron fences, tree-lined boulevards, hidden cafés, and vibrant architecture have allowed the region to maintain a distinctly European flair that harkens back to its days as a French-controlled enclave.
 Visitors are encouraged to explore the many winding streets on foot to take in the unique combination of Chinese and European culture.